Afsheen96/Capstone-project-module-1/README.md

  ` npx stylelint "**/*.{css,scss}"`

- -To run linter test on `index.js` or any JavaScript file. use below command `npx eslint .`
+- To run linter test on `index.js` or any JavaScript file. use below command `npx eslint .`

 ### Deployment